 4. Where will my class be held?

-While the majority of courses are held on the Mall in the S. Dillon Ripley Center classrooms, some courses are held at other locations.
-Check your tickets and/or the Associate course description for this information.
+Currently all programs are streaming.
+However, when in-person classes resume, the majority are held on the National Mall in the S. Dillon Ripley Center classrooms, some classes are held at other locations.
+Check your tickets and/or the Associate class description for this information.
 If you still have questions, please call 202-633-3030 or email us at CustomerService@SmithsonianAssociates.org.